About the Buy Smart Competition

 We want young people to avoid marketplace traps and become smart consumers.
 If you’re a parent, teacher or youth group leader, you can help them do this.
 Get them involved in the Buy Smart Competition.

-Entries are now open for the Buy Smart Competition 2016.
+Entries are now closed for the Buy Smart Competition 2016.

 Download the Entry form .